MikeMadeira/HouseSales-RecommendationSystem/README.md

 The decision to buy the houses is fundamentally based on the potential profit based on the expenses and the potential margin to increase the selling price value.
 The houses not considered to buy, can have different evaluation afterwards.

-Why using median price and not mean?
+Why I'm using median price and not mean?

 The mean is usually influenced by higher values, so depending on the identities attribute distribution, e.g. the houses pricing value distribution, it may be a bad metric to make decisions upon this baseline.
 Instead we will use median, that is less prone to follow bigger values.

-**1. Identify best houses with comparison within each region**
+#### 1. Identify best houses with comparison within each region

 **-** The houses that have a price value lower than the median price, compared with houses that belong to the same region, and are in good conditions (condition $\epsilon$ [3,5]), can be sold for a higher price, so are good to buy.